oarcscience/ith.oarc.science/neu/lfb/index.md

----
+# Sacred-Texts: Lang Fairy Books
-title: "Sacred-Texts: Lang Fairy Books"
+<title>Intangible Textual Heritage: Lang Fairy Books</title>
-titleh1: "Lang Fairy Books"
----

 This part of sacred-texts is devoted to the 'Colored' Fairy Books compiled by Andrew Lang.
 Currently, we have the complete text of this series.
 We are in the process of adding page numbering and illustrations